 Patrick M. Oliver is a literary and education consultant dedicated to promoting reading and writing as tools of empowerment.
 Through a variety of innovative projects Oliver engages children, youth and adults in activities such as writing workshops, author talks, book discussions, professional development sessions and community forums.
 Literary and business development consultant for educational institutions, non-profit organizations, publishers, best-selling and award-winning authors.
 Founder Say It Loud!
 Readers and Writers a literary arts organization.

-He is publisher and editor of the Essence Magazine best-selling anthology Turn the Page and You Don’t Stop: Sharing Successful Chapters in Our Lives with Youth (April 2006).
-Contributing participant Roundtable Discussion “Featuring Leaders of Poetry Organizations for Kids from Around the United States” in the publication Open the Door: How to Excite Young People About Poetry (McSweeney’s April 2013).
-His forthcoming books – On My Own: Vision Board Guidebook for Young People (2015).
+He is publisher and editor of the Essence Magazine best-selling anthology Turn the Page and You Don’t Stop: Sharing Successful Chapters in Our Lives with Youth (2006).
+Contributor – “Featuring Leaders of Poetry Organizations for Kids from Around the United States” in the publication Open the Door: How to Excite Young People About Poetry (McSweeney’s April 2013).
+Author and publisher On My Own: Vision Board Guidebook for Young People (2015).
 His forthcoming book Notes From A Literary Activist: Creating the Next Generation of Readers, Writers and Leaders scheduled for 2021 (Third World Press).

-Additionally, developed in-school, after-school and summer enrichment programs for the Little Rock School District, William Penn School District (Lansdowne, PA), Open Book Program (Chicago, IL), Pulaski Technical College (North Little Rock, AR), City of Little Rock Community Programs Office, University of Arkansas for Medical Sciences Center for Diversity Affairs (Little Rock, AR) and Wallace Community College (Eufaula, AL).
+Developed in-school, after-school and summer enrichment programs for the Little Rock School District, William Penn School District (Lansdowne, PA), Open Book Program (Chicago, IL), Pulaski Technical College (North Little Rock, AR), City of Little Rock Community Programs Office, University of Arkansas for Medical Sciences Center for Diversity Affairs (Little Rock, AR) and Wallace Community College Trio/Upward Bound Program (Eufaula, AL).

-Program development specialist for special projects and programs such as:
+Program development specialist for projects and programs such as: